NathanielInman/dotfiles/docs/setting-up-archlinux.md

 - `thunar` is a slim file manager
 - `thunar-volman` is a slim volume manager for the thunar fm gui
 - `thunar-archive-plugin` is a slim shim for file roller integration with thunar
+- `ffmpegthumbnailer` is a video thumbnail support for thunar
 - `gvfs` gnome virtual file system unlocks usb, trash can etc on thunar
 - `gvfs-smb` mounts samba networked filesystem volumes
 - `tumbler` unlocks generation of thumbnails for thunar